A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

 The results of the second part are applied in Section \ref{sectop} to structured extensions in topological dynamics.
 We recall basic concepts and set up the notation in Subsection \ref{sectopdyn}.
 Relative skew-product extensions are defined in Subsection \ref{relskew} and then shown to have relative discrete spectrum (see Section \ref{secStone}).
 The main result of the second part is a converse result: A topological Mackey--Zimmer representation theorem for structured extensions over Stonean spaces (see Section \ref{topmz}).
 This requires the concepts of uniform enveloping semigroupoids and relatively invariant measures, which are treated in Subsections \ref{uniformenv} and \ref{RelInvMeas}, respectively.

-Finally, in Section \ref{measure} the topological results of the fourth section are transported to ergodic theory.
-To do so, we recall (among other basic concepts for measure-preserving systems) the important notion of topological models in Subsection \ref{measpres}.
+Finally, in Section \ref{measure} the topological results of the fourth section are transferred to ergodic theory.
+To do so, we recall in Subsection \ref{measpres} (among other basic concepts for measure-preserving systems) the important notion of topological models.
 In Subsection \ref{measdiscr} we establish that every topological skew-product extension gives rise to a measure-preserving extension with relative discrete spectrum.
-To show our main result, representing every structured ergodic extension as a relative skew-product, we first construct a canonical model of such an extension in Subsection \ref{canmod}.
+To show our main result, representing every structured ergodic extension as a relative skew-product, we first construct a canonical model of an extension in Subsection \ref{canmod}.
 We can then apply the topological results of the previous part and obtain the Mackey--Zimmer-type representation theorem in Subsection \ref{mainres}.